 Adoption is a big step, but we’ll help you!

 Step One: Fill out a visitation form at the Humane Society of the Black Hills and visit with an adoption advisor about the type of pet you’re interested in adding to your family

 Step Two: Spend some time getting to know the animals in our care, and let your adoption advisor know if there is a pet that you would like to spend more time with one-on-one

 Step Three: Once you have found a pet that you think is your perfect match, your adoption advisor will take you through the adoption process, and you can take your new family member home!
 The adoption process usually takes about one hour to complete.

-Each animal that is adopted from the Humane Society of the Black Hills leaves with one set of vaccinations, has a nationally registered microchip, is spayed or neutered, and comes with a certificate for a free veterinary wellness exam.
+Each animal that is adopted from the Humane Society of the Black Hills leaves with one set of vaccinations, has a nationally registered microchip, and comes with a certificate for a free veterinary wellness exam.

 Your adoption advisor will inform you of all of these details at the time of the adoption.